Apple Music Visualizer is a new feature in Apple Music that translates music into visuals for the deaf and hard of hearing.

 • But if there are no lyrics, I love the vibrations of the instruments.

-Videos with lyrics are helpful and help build connections
+Videos with lyrics are help build connections

 Some people can hear certain pitches